Banking Checking Accounts

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Prepaid debit cards are just one of many payment options consumers have available to them, but they’ve become relatively popular in recent years.
-According to the 2019 Federal Reserve Payments Study, prepaid debit cards made up 10.5% of all card payments in 2018.
+According to Pew Charitable Trusts, five percent of adults use a prepaid debit card at least once a month.

 Whether you want an alternative to a credit card, don’t want a checking account, or are having trouble getting approved for a bank account, a prepaid debit card can be a worthy alternative.
 But many prepaid cards charge hefty fees, which makes them difficult to justify compared to a free checking account.
 The best prepaid debit cards charge fewer fees, or at least provide enough value to make the costs worth it.